Get Free Solar Panel Quotes

 How big is your solar panel system, and how roughly much did it cost?

-“We had a combined package of solar panels and solar batteries, with a capacity of 13.8 kilowatts (kW).
+“We had a combined package of solar panels and solar batteries, with a capacity of 13.8kW.
 The total cost was £14,500.
 The panels were about £5,000.“We have a detached house, and the panels virtually cover the rear roof.”

 Are you able to power your heat pump with the electricity your solar panels generate?

-“In the summer, when we used the heat pump for hot water, the solar panels were mostly sufficient to power our heat pump.“I expect that in the winter this won’t be sufficient, but we will use overnight low-cost electricity to charge our batteries to power the heat pump.”
+“In the summer, when we used the heat pump for hot water, the solar panels powered our heat pump.“I expect it won’t be enough in winter, but at that time we’ll use overnight low-cost electricity to charge our batteries to power the heat pump.”

 How much money do your solar panels save you on your electricity bills?